adambard/learnxinyminutes-docs/ballerina.html.markdown

     // since we are passing a tainted value (s2x) to a function which
     // exepects an untainted value.
     // mySecureFunction(s2x);

+    // Instantiating objects
+    Employee emp1 = new("E0001", "Jack Smith", "Sales", 2009);
+    io:println("The company service duration of ", emp1.name,
+               " is ", emp1.serviceDuration());

+    // Supported operations can be executed in a transaction by enclosing the actions
+    // in a "transaction" block.
+    transaction {
+        // Executes the below database operations in a single local transactions var r1 = accountsDB->update("UPDATE Employee SET balance = balance + ?
+WHERE id = ?", 5500.0, "ID001");
+        var r2 = accountsDB->update("UPDATE Employee SET balance = balance + ?
+WHERE id = ?", 5500.0, "ID001");
     }
+}

+// An object is a behavioural type, which encapsulates both data and functionality. type Employee object {

+    // Private fields are only visible within the object and its methods private string empId;
+    // Public fields can be accessed by anyone public string name;
+    public string department;
+    // The default qualifier is a "protected" field,
+    // which are accessible only within the module. int yearJoined;

+    // The object initialization function; automatically called when an object is instantiated. public function __init(string empId, string name, string department, int yearJoined) {
+        self.empId = empId;
+        self.name = name;
+        self.department = department;
+        self.yearJoined = yearJoined;
+    }

+    // An object method
+    public function serviceDuration() returns int {
+        time:Time ct = time:currentTime();
+        return time:getYear(ct) - self.yearJoined;
+    }

+};

 // Student is a subtype of Person type Student record {